- This is a past program

 James Spooner’s audacious rock documentary follows four black people from different cities who are immersed in overwhelmingly white punk scenes.
 Featuring performances by Bad Brains and Cipher and exclusive interviews with Fishbone, Dead Kennedys, and Candiria, the film gives a voice to black punk fans, who are often excluded from both white and black music communities.
 (2004, dir.
 James Spooner, 75 min.)

-A Q&A with Tisa Bryant and Ernest Hardy follows the screening.
+A Q&A with Tisa Bryant, Ernest Hardy, and director James Spooner follows the screening.

 All Hammer public programs are free and made possible by a major gift from an anonymous donor.